 I just find myself pausing when writing my (non-existing) job experiences down.
 It might seem ridiculous now when it’s out there in written text but it’s getting to that point when we’re stepping out into the wild world, awaiting us.

 Something that is quite underrated is the way the people around you affect your feelings.
 Time after time the same conclusion hits me like a bomb.
 It’s never just solely about you and the way you make yourself feel.

 Happiness always seems to be at its strongest when it comes from others.
 The kindness that is reflected is something that can never really be paid back in the same way.

 I was very strongly reminded of this yesterday evening when my brother was offered to meet his favorite player in the city’s hockey team.
-The kindess of the people behind the meeting will always stay in my heart as I could not have been more happy to see how happy the encounter made my brother.
+The kindness of the people behind the meeting will always stay in my heart as I could not have been happier to see how happy the encounter made my brother.
 It will be something that will always be treasured by all of us.

 The smallest act of kindness can make the biggest of impact and I think that is something that is constantly forgotten in our isolated world.

 Pay it forward and your life will be filled with happiness, no matter how big or small the deed may be.

 Constantly I am being told that I am not a positive person.
 That I am constantly drowning myself in negative thoughts; a pessimist some might say.
 Still, I would like to think that the closest people in my life know that that is not true.

 Being positive and being an optimist is not about needing to jump up and down all the time.
 It is not about having to constantly be pumped about everything that happens.
 It is about the way you look at life as a whole.
 It is okay to dislike having to study.
 It is okay to not want to go to a certain lesson.
 And it’s okay not wanting to hang out with them today.